uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 Why does it appear to be “worse” you might ask?
 Unfortunately, (or fortunately, depending on the viewpoint) the public facing version of GPT-4 was “dumbed down” and fine-tuned further, mainly for reasons of safety.

+> [There exist] two versions of the model: an early version fine-tuned for instruction following (“GPT-4-early”); and a version fine-tuned for increased helpfulness and harmlessness that reflects the further mitigations outlined in this system card (“GPT-4-launch”)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;— GPT-4 Technical Report, p42

 <br>

 Here are some more amazing examples of GPT-4 demonstrating “visual comprehension” and image generation.